CharaeKeow/clubto/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## My thoughts
+### Here I write my thoughts when doing this project so far

+1. Auth is harder than I thought
+Seems like there is many thigns that is needed to be taken care of regarding authentication and handling users identity and profile.
+And I still haven't taking into account any security factors yet 😣.
+First, I struggle to find ways to implement Firebase Auth.
+Besides, I got more confuse whether I should do it on server-side (SSR) or client.
+So I tried using [next-firebase-auth](https://github.com/gladly-team/next-firebase-auth) in my project as I think it is easier to use a library to handle this rather than doing from scratch.
+However, as I am new to Next and using Firebase with it, I feel that using next-firebase-auth feels like high level and most of the time I just follow the docs without following what's going on behind the sense.
+Thus, I am thinking of doing auth from scratch, i.e. I know what's going on and also probably have more control (because I know what's happening so easier to change and add more feature).
+Luckily, I found this excellent [course](https://docs.react2025.com/) by Lee Robinson, so I've been following this for implementing the auth.
+And so far I've successfully add the auth and at the same time am confident enough to tweak things here and there.